Different Ways to Recycle or Reuse an Old Wi-Fi Router

 4. Network Switch

-In simples words, network switch helps you connect more devices to your Wi-Fi router using Ethernet cable.
+In simple words, a network switch helps you connect more devices to your Wi-Fi router using Ethernet cable.
 Generally, Wi-Fi routers have either four or six Ethernet ports.
 That means you can use only four or six computers or other devices using an Ethernet cable.
 However, if you want to use more devices, you can use your old router as a network switch.
 Various ISPs use network switch to divide the connection across multiple users.
 You can use the same technique to extend the number of devices you can connect to your router.
 One thing is important, and that is you must have DD-WRT support.
 Otherwise, you cannot do it with your router.
+After attaching more devices you may face speed issue due to overloading.

 5. Wi-Fi Repeater